ThatOth3rGuy/Sprint-Reviews/docs/weekly logs/team logs/Weekly-Team-Logs.md

 5. Addition of functions to handle  all table updates for the updating tables(course, assignment etc.)
 6. Instructor ability to edit course details
 7. Instructors ability to add and remove students
+8. Email Confirmation upon signup
+9. Forgot Password Functionality
+10. Email notification when assignment is created and when a student is added in a group